 Following the pilot, the ECU agreed to open Athena SWAN membership to research institutes from April 2014, and further developed the Charter to reflect the particular challenges they face.

-The research institutes have now received feedback on their submissions and the final project report can be downloaded via the link on the right hand side of this page.
+The research institutes have now received feedback on their submissions and the final project report is available for download.
 We would like to congratulate the following institutes on their success in achieving an Award:

 - British Geological Survey, Bronze